-*The Tourist Farm Stoglej– traditional mountain farm where you can stay the night or just visit for a bite.
+*The Tourist Farm Stoglej– a traditional mountain farm where you can stay the night or just visit for a bite.

 *Velenje Underground– connected to the Coal Mining Museum, this dining room is 160 meters below the surface making it a truly unique dining experience.

 *Oldest Vine– Taste a wine made from the world’s oldest vine that is still producing grapes in the second largest city, Maribor.